zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

 ## Task 2: Create a Data Science project

-1. Log in to your OCI account and search for data science in the top search bar.
+1. Search for data science in the top search bar.
 Click on the Data Science under Services:
     ![](images/lab1-task2-step1-login.png " ")

 2. Select the root compartment and press the create project button.